jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 2. How do we avoid pollution of the EBNF-grammar with comment markers?
    It's already curtails the readability that we have to put whitespace symbols in so many places.
-And speaking of comments at the end of the line: If linefeeds aren't important for us - as in our toy-grammar for prose-text, above - we probably wouldn't want to reframe our grammar just to allow for at the end of the line comments.
+And speaking of comments at the end of the line: If line-feeds aren't important for us - as in our toy-grammar for prose-text, above - we probably wouldn't want to reframe our grammar just to allow for at the end of the line comments.

-Luckily, there exists a simple and highly intuitive solution that takes care of both of these concerns: We admitt comments, wherever whitespace is allowed.
+Luckily, there exists a simple and highly intuitive solution that takes care of both of these concerns: We admit comments, wherever whitespace is allowed.
 And we code this by defining a symbol that means: "whitespace and, optionally, a comment".